-3-2-1 The Effect of Growth and Learning on Internal Process
+3.2.1 The Effect of Growth and Learning on Internal Process

 To have a strong internal process, growth and learning aspect must be strengthened.
-Growth and learning is generally focused on human resource (knowledge and skills), systems and methods information sources and and technologies.
-Improving internal processes requires dynamic mechanisms of growth.It is natural that efficient human resources, systems and powerful methods can cause powerful and flexible internal process.
-Professional training given to the human resources of bank give them ability who can use updated software.
+Growth and learning are generally focused on human resource (knowledge and skills), systems and methods and information sources and technologies.
+Improving internal processes requires dynamic mechanisms of growth.
+It is natural that efficient human resources, systems and powerful methods can cause powerful and flexible internal process.
+Professional training given to the human resources of bank gives them ability that can use updated software.
 Use of instructions and a new way can accelerate workflows and lending to people is done properly.